 Oracle documentation for the new Bulk Put support can be found here:-. . .

 A 2 node test cluster

 Set up a simple 2 Storage Node Oracle NoSQL database without replication in AWS, verify the installation and use for some basic performance tests for a customer needing fast metadata storage for a high volume 3D imaging application.

-4 EC2 instances were created inside an Amazon Web Services Virtual Private Cloud (VPC) with the . . .
+4 EC2 instances were created inside an Amazon Web Services Virtual Private . . .